MetaMask/metamask-docs/snaps/reference/exports.md

 type RpcHandlerReturn = Promise<unknown> | unknown;
 ```

-`RpcHandlerReturn` - A promise containing the return of the implemented RPC method.
+`RpcHandlerReturn` - A promise containing the return of the implemented method.

 ### Examples